 1/4 teaspoon cinnamon

 3/4 cup light or dark brown sugar, packed

 2/3 cup milk, room temperature (not skim or nonfat)

 1 1/2 cups semisweet chocolate chips, plus more for topping

 Preheat oven to 400F.
 Grease a 12-cup standard muffin tin, or line with cupcake liners.
 Set aside.

-In a small mixing bowl, whisk together flour, cornstarch, cinnamon, dark brown sugar, baking powder, baking soda, and salt.
+In a small mixing bowl, whisk together whole wheat flour, cinnamon, brown sugar, baking powder, baking soda, and salt.
 Set aside.

-In a large mixing bowl, whisk together buttermilk, oil, and egg.
-Add dry ingredients to wet, and use a silicone spatula or wooden spoon to combine into a thick batter.
+In a medium mixing bowl, use a whisk to beat eggs.
+Whisk in butter and vanilla, followed by whole milk and sour cream.
+Add wet ingredients to dry, using a silicone spatula or wooden spoon to combine.
 Do not overmix.
-Fold in 1 1/2 cups chocolate chips.
+Fold in chocolate chips.
 Divide batter among prepared muffin cups.
 Dot the tops with additional chocolate chips, if desired.

 Tap full pan on the counter five times.
 Bake for five minutes at 400F.
 Do not open the oven door.
-Reduce baking temperature to 350F, and bake an additional 13-15 minutes, until muffins spring back when pressed with a clean finger.
+Reduce baking temperature to 350F, and bake an additional 15-16 minutes, until a toothpick inserted in the middle comes out clean.